carrot-u/carrot-u-docs/docs/data-structures-ruby/mini-instacart-assignment.md

-# Build a Mini Instacart
+# Build a Mini Instacart (WORK IN PROGRESS, WILL BE UPDATED SOON)

 The goal of this assignment is to use your understanding of classes in to build a Mini Instacart in Ruby.